Skip to content

 2 min readWritten by Ersan Hassan

-Private banks operate differently from high street lenders and can offer significant advantages for large mortgage borrowers.
-This article explains how private bank lending works and when it might be the right choice for you.
+Private banks work in a different way from high street lenders, and for large mortgage borrowers that can bring real advantages.
+This article explains how private bank lending works and when it is likely to be the right route for you.

 What is a private bank mortgage?

-Private banks such as Coutts, Hampden & Co, Arbuthnot Latham, and Handelsbanken offer mortgage lending as part of a broader wealth management relationship.
-Their mortgage products are not available on comparison websites and are typically arranged through a broker or directly via a relationship manager.
+A private bank mortgage is lending from a bank such as Coutts, Hampden & Co, Arbuthnot Latham, or Handelsbanken, offered as part of a wider wealth management relationship rather than as a standalone product.
+You will not find these deals on comparison websites; they are arranged through a broker or directly with a relationship manager at the bank.

 Advantages of private bank lending